bbauska/TUMx-DWAPNx/README.md

   alt="."
   style="border: 2px solid #000000; width:40%;" />
 </p>
-First of all, let\'s again go and start the application.
+First of all, let&apos;s again go and start the application.
 We can do this again, as I showed it in a previous video, through the terminal emulator from our computer or you can do it from the terminal here.
 My preferred way is actually to just click on the NPM tab and then press on the start script and you will see